phreeza/manuscript_axon_potentials/doc/manuscript.md

 observed in [@fig:simpletree]E. Such deflections were visible at all recording locations.
 In the radial direction away from the axon tree, i.e. in the horizontal direction in the figure, the LFP amplitude decays.
-In the axial direction along the axon tree, i.e.\ to the right in the figure, the voltage deflection reverses polarity in the middle of the terminal zone of the bundle ([@fig:bigtree]B).
+In the axial direction along the axon tree, i.e.\ in vertical direction in the figure, the voltage deflection reverses polarity in the middle of the terminal zone of the bundle ([@fig:bigtree]B).
 The polarity reversal occurs by a decrease of the amplitude to zero and a subsequent reappearance with reversed polarity (as opposed to